cronvel/spellcast/doc/adventurer.md

 If the `[fn label]` syntax is used, the function is created globally **at init time**.
-This means that even if the function is declared inside some dead code (code that is never reached), the function will be present globally anyway at the starting of the script.
+This means that even if the function is declared inside some dead code (code that is never reached), the function will still be present globally anyway at the starting of the script.
 This syntax has **no run time**.

+Also is worth noting that a *global* function is namespaced if it has a [*chapter*](#ref.scenario.chapter) or [*system*](#ref.misc.system) tag in its ancestor line, using the *chapter* or *system* tag's ID as its namespace.
+Calling that function from another namespace require to prefix it with the namespace, e.g.: `[call namespace/label]`.